 1.4.2 T4 RNA Ligase 2

 Proteins of the T4 and T7 bacteriophages have been a boon for molecular biology.
 Without enzymes like polynucleotide kinase [Richardson, 1965], T7 RNA polymerase [Summers and Siegel, 1970], and T4 DNA ligase [Weiss and Richardson, 1967], many essential manipulations of nucleic acids would have been impossible for decades.
 Obviously, these enzymes also have essential phage functions.
 T7 RNA polymerase is responsible for late stage replication of T7 phage transcripts, while T4 PNK works in concert with T4 DNA and RNA ligases to repair cleaved nucleic acids resulting from bacterial pathogens defense systems [Wang et al., 2002].
-Specifically, T4 RNA ligase 1 (herein _Rnl1_, also known as gene 63) maintains phage replication by repairing tRNAs cleaved by an anticodon nuclease produces from the prr locus [Amitsur et al., 1987].
+Specifically, T4 RNA ligase 1 (herein _Rnl1_, also known as gene 63) maintains phage replication by repairing tRNAs cleaved by an anticodon nuclease produces (produced?) from the prr locus [Amitsur et al., 1987].

 Given the utility and importance of these enzymes, novel enzyme discovery is a fruitful area of research.
 The Shuman lab has a distinguished record of discovering and characterizing numerous such enzymes, including many involved in nucleic acid synthesis, modification, and repair.
 Through a BLAST search looking for novel ligases with sequences related to Trypanosoma brucei RNA-editing ligases TbMP52 and TbMP48 [Ho and Shuman, 2002], they identified motifs in correct arrangement, spacing, and number indicative of an RNA ligase.
 The gene, identified as gp24.1, has quickly become an essential tool in the era of modern genomics.

-Initial biochemical purification and characterization of gp24.1 [Ho and Shuman, 2002] revealed that it indeed codes for an RNA ligase, which was renamed T4 RNA ligase 2 (herein _Rnl2_).
+Initial biochemical purification and characterization of gp24.1 [Ho and Shuman, 2002] revealed that it indeed codes for an RNA ligase, which was renamed T4 RNA ligase 2 (herein _Rnl2_) (Why did they choose to name it T4 if it does not come from the T4 bacteriophage?
+I am just curious…).
 Rnl2 is a 374 amino acid monomeric protein composed of 2 distinct domains initially purified as a 42-kDA His-tagged recombinant protein.
 The N-terminal domain (1_243) is responsible for steps (1) and (3) of the general ligation mechanisms (Figure 1.11), while the C-terminal domain (244_329) is responsible for adenylation of the 5′ PO 4 on the 5′ residue at the 3′ side of the nick, as shown in step (2).
 Additionally, Rnl2 is routinely purified as a pre-adenylated and immediately poised for its first ligation.
 In contrast to the N-terminal domain, which is composed of motifs typical to main ligases, the C-terminal domain is not contained in other DNA ligases.
 While the biological function of Rnl1 is known, the biological function of Rnl2 remains a mystery more than 12 years after its discovery [Chauleau and Shuman, 2013].
 However, there is some speculation that the flurry of research into bacterial CRISPR phage defense may reveal a role for Rnl2 [Barrangou et al., 2007, Chauleau and Shuman, 2013].

 Figure 1.12: Structure and active site of pre-adenylated of Rnl2 Rnl2 as crystalized and described by [Nandakumar et al., 2006].
 Structures from {PDB:2HVQ} were generated with PyMol.
 Top left) Rnl2 is composed of a C-terminal and N-terminal domain.
 Top Right) The active site of Rnl2 is highlighted.
 Bottom left) Active site of Rnl2 as shown from bottom.
 This face interacts with substrate.